By Alyse Bacine

 One of breathwork's unique benefits is its ability to facilitate access to non-ordinary states of consciousness without substances.
 These states provide opportunities for profound transformation by allowing access to material typically outside conscious awareness.

 Intensive breathwork methods, such as holotropic breathing, can induce experiences similar to those reported in deep meditation or therapeutic psychedelic sessions.
-Some practitioners report experiences consistent with DMT release through breathwork, where the altered biochemistry created by specific breathing patterns affects brain function in ways that can bypass regular cognitive filters.
+Some practitioners report experiences consistent with psychedelic breathwork methods, where the altered biochemistry created by specific breathing patterns affects brain function in ways that can bypass regular cognitive filters.

-The insights gained during these breathwork-induced states tend to be highly memorable and meaningful.
+The connection between breathwork and mental clarity gained during these breathwork-induced states is highly memorable and meaningful.
 Many practitioners report that a single profound breathwork session created lasting changes in their perspective and behavior, which persisted long after the session.

 Techniques and Practices